All About Vitamin D

 In reported literature, very few cases of overdose are reported.
 One case with 150,000 IU/day taken over two years resulted in 500 ng/ml but didn’t have any immediate health conditions after stopping.

-Overdose (>150 ng/ml) results in elevated calcium in blood that can cause:
+Overdose (>150 ng/ml) may result in elevated calcium in blood that can cause:

 • Abdominal pain